 Don’t know or not sure [MUTUALLY EXCLUSIVE RESPONSE] [99]

-Did your decision not to complete your rehabilitation through the VR&E program involve a change in any of the following life circumstances occurring after you completed your rehabilitation plan?
+Did your decision not to complete your rehabilitation through the VR&E program involve a change in any of the following life circumstances?
 (Mark all that apply) [CHECK BOXES.
 MULTIPLE RESPONSE.
 CODE EACH RESPONSE AS 0 IF UNCHECKED OR 1 IF CHECKED]

 Marriage